-The zoning of the subject land will not be changed by this planning proposal.
-The application of Schedule 1 means that the proposed development can be permitted despite anything to the contrary in the Land Use Table or other provision of this plan.
-It is not intended to introduce a floor space ratio (FSR) provision to the site (it does not currently apply to the site), and the current Height of Buildings (9 metres) provision will be retained.
-It is not proposed to apply a minimum lot size because the maximum number of lots and dwellings is included.
+It is not intended to introduce a floor space ratio (FSR) provision to the site (none currently applies to the site), and the current Height of Buildings (9 metres) provision will be retained.
+It is not proposed to apply a minimum lot size because the maximum number of lots and dwellings is included will be controlled by clause 4.1B in conjunction with the Multiple Occupancy and Community Title Map.